Skip to content

 Vector dataclass

-Simple Vector implementation that takes a start and end point.
+Simple Vector implementation that takes a start and end point (uses Spherical notation for theta and phi).

-If PointGeometries are passed as the start and end points, the end point will inherit the reference of the start point
+If PointGeometries are passed as the head and tail points, the head will inherit the reference of the tail

 The magnitute of the vector (distance b/w start and end)